The Galois action on geometric lattices and the mod-$\ell$ I/OM: Introduction

 \subsection{Acknowledgments}

 First and foremost, the author would like to thank Florian Pop and Thomas Scanlon for numerous technical discussions concerning the topics in this paper.
-The author also thanks all who expressed interest in this paper, and especially Aaron Silberstein, J\'an Min\'a\v{c} and Andrew Obus.
+The author also thanks all who expressed interest in this paper, and especially Y. Hoshi, E. Hrushovski, M. Kim, J. Min\'a\v{c}, A. Obus, A. Silberstein and A. Tamagawa.
+Finally, the author thanks the anonymous referee, whose thoughtful comments helped improve this paper in various ways.